Lighthouses of Southern Brazil

 * Mampituba South Mole

 Date unknown.
-Active; focal plane 12 m (39 ft); white flash every 3 s.
+Active; focal plane 12 m (39 ft); green flash every 3 s.
 10 m (33 ft) round cylindrical concrete tower, painted white.
 Lourdes Padoin has a 2019 photo, Cicero Altreiter has a 2023 photo, Google has a distant street view and Google has a satellite view.
 Located on the south mole at the entrance to the Rio Mampituba, which separates Santa Catarina and Rio Grande do Sul, in Passo de Torres.
 Site open, tower closed.
 BR-3968; Admiralty G0603.2.

 * Torres (3)